bugsounet/MMM-Assistant2Display/README.md

-# MMM-Assistant2Display (addons MMM-AssistantMk2)
+# MMM-Assistant2Display

+This module is an addons for MMM-AssistantMk2.

-This module allows to display the links and photos found by your assistant
+It allows to display the links and photos found by your assistant.

-Needed : AMk2 v3.1.1-0 with `responseConfig: { useA2D: true }`
+Needed: AMk2 v3.1.1-0 with `config: { addons: true }`

 ## Configuration
 To display the module insert it in the config.js file.
 Here is an example: